z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

   to the destination ToR.
 Based on the congestion information collected via probes, each destination ToR then can maintain the current best path (i.e., least congested path) from each source ToR.
-To share the best path information with the source ToRs so that the sources can use that information for the other flows, the destination ToRs notify source ToRs of the current best path by returning a HULA probe back to the source ToR (reverse path) only if the current best path changes.
+To share the best path information with the source ToRs so that the sources can use that information for new flows, the destination ToRs notify source ToRs of the current best path by returning the HULA probe back to the source ToR (reverse path) only if the current best path changes.
 The probe packets include a HULA header and a list of ports for source routing.
 We describe the elements of HULA header later.
 - In the forward path: